“Books are a uniquely portable magic.”

 And suddenly, I’ve committed a crime.

-Not a big one, like tax fraud or forgetting to Venmo for nachos, but something worse in certain circles: the crime of pretending to read.
+Not a big one, like tax fraud or forgetting to Venmo for the group gift, but something worse in certain circles: the crime of pretending to read.

 There’s a pause.
 The table tilts.
 Someone swirls their wine like they’re auditioning for “Sideways.”